 By the time Harman Burney Burke wrote his Burke's Complete Cocktail and Tastybite Recipe Book in 1936 there were already so many cocktails that he decided his readers needed a listicle, asserting "The following 15 mixtures are the most popular conventional drinks in the Western World."
-Eighty plus years on, we have 4,933 cocktails on our database and we present our top 100 cocktails.
+84 years later, we have 4,933 cocktails on Difford's Guide and these are our 100 most popular.

 Viewing the stats by continent and individual countries also reveals different preferences, for example in the Americas the Cantaritos is by far the most viewed cocktail with the Porn Star relegated to sixth place.

 Our "World's Top 100 Cocktails" (click the tabbed pages to view, 1-20, 21-40, 41-60, 61-80, 81-100) are generated by accessing the page view analytics from the truly international traffic to Difford's Guide.

 Covid and the resulting Lockdowns around the world inevitably affected folks' online preferences and 2019 not only drove folk to start baking bread, but increased time at home also led many to become home cocktail enthusiasts.
 As a result, our traffic surged to over 1.3 million monthly users viewing over 4.4 million pages a month.
 Home cocktail making, as with home baking, is a trend that's set to endure beyond Covid and while our traffic settled during 2021, it remains over a million unique users a month viewing 3.5 million pages.
 And interestingly, our page views over the first seven days of 2022 are our biggest yet, up 6.17% on 2021.